dyngosz/dyngosz.github.io/_posts/2017-03-13-magic-spotify.md

 ```

 This will allow me to create an **authorization URL** to which I need to connect in order to log
 myself to Spotify.
-Notice that I have to set the specific scopes if I want to make
+Note that I have to set the specific scopes if I want to make
 modifications to private playlists - in this case these are *playlist-read-private*
 and *playlist-modify-private*
 ``` java